devro29/Sales-Performance-Visualization/README.md

 The Tree Map provides an intuitive visual comparison of each month’s total contribution, making it ideal for presentations and summaries.

 Together, these charts offer a comprehensive picture of sales behavior for strategic planning.

+# Visualization 3 – Customer Overlap Across Marketing Campaigns

+This interactive bar chart highlights how customers engaged across different marketing channels such as Email, Social Media, and Mobile.
+Each bar represents a unique segment based on single or multiple-channel engagement combinations.
+This visualization presents an analysis of how a Travitinerary's customers interact with three key marketing channels: Email, Social Media, and Mobile Campaigns, based on a dataset of 5,000 unique customers.

+1. Exclusive Channel Engagement
+A substantial number of customers are engaging through only one channel:

+Email Only: Customers reachable solely via email represent a traditional but still relevant segment.

+Social Only: This group is indicative of a younger or digitally-native audience preferring platforms like Instagram, Facebook, etc.

+Mobile Only: These customers are engaging via SMS or app notifications—likely mobile-first users.

+High exclusivity in any one channel may indicate missed cross-channel opportunities and potential for broader engagement strategies.

+2. Two-Channel Overlaps

+These customers are more engaged and are likely moving through a multi-touch journey.
+These groups are crucial for retargeting and funnel acceleration, as they’re already interacting on more than one front.

+The overlaps between:

+Email & Social
+Email & Mobile
+Social & Mobile

+3. Highly Engaged Customers (All Three Channels)
+The segment of users who engage with all three channels—Email, Social, and Mobile—is relatively smaller but extremely valuable.
+These are the most engaged, multi-channel customers, and likely to be brand loyal or high-value customers.
+This segment is ideal for premium offerings, early product access, referral incentives, and deeper personalization.

+4. Strategic Opportunities
+If the number of "Only Social" or "Only Mobile" users is high, Travitinerary may be under-leveraging traditional touchpoints like email campaigns.
+Conversely, if "Email Only" dominates, modern channels (mobile push, social media) may need better integration.
+Identifying the least represented segments indicates where marketing investment or optimization is lacking.